What is Gladys Knight's Net Worth?

 Knight has been married four times throughout her life and has three children.
 When she was 16 years old, she got pregnant by and then married to Atlanta musician and classmate James Newman in 1960.
 However, she had a miscarriage.
 The couple went on to have two children.
 When Knight was 20, Newman became a drug addict and abandoned the family.
 However, they remained married until 1973.
 In 1974, Knight married Barry Hankerson, who created Blackground Records.
 The couple had one son together in 1976.
 In 1979, their marriage ended.
 The divorce was dramatic and involved a prolonged custody battle for their son.
 In 1995, Knight married motivational speaker Lee Brown but the couple later divorced in 1997.
 In 2001, Knight married William McDowell.
 Together, they have seventeen grandchildren and ten great-grandchildren.
 They live in Fairview, North Carolina.

 Knight had a gambling addiction for over a decade.
 She did not seek help for the addiction until losing $60,000 in one night at a baccarat table, after which she joined Gambler's Anonymous.
 The group helped her quit the habit.
 Knight grew up Baptist and then began practicing Catholicism.
-She later was baptized into the Church of Jesus Christ of the Latter-day Saints in 1997.
-She got acquainted with LDS president, Gordon B. Hinckley, and teased him that the church needed to inject more pep into their music.
-Hinckley agreed and the Saints Unified Voices gospel music choir was formed.
+She was later baptized into the Church of Jesus Christ of the Latter-day Saints in 1997.
+She got acquainted with LDS President Gordon B. Hinckley and teased him that the church needed to inject more pep into its music.
+Hinckley agreed, and the Saints Unified Voices gospel music choir was formed.
 The group went on to win Grammy Awards for their music.

 Real Estate